Nioux/AideDeJeu/Data/spells_vo.md

 A target that is held shut by a mundane lock or that is stuck or barred becomes unlocked, unstuck, or unbarred.
 If the object has multiple locks, only one of them is unlocked.

-If you choose a target that is held shut with _<a href="https://www.aidedd.org/dnd/sorts.php?vo=arcane-lock">arcane lock</a>_, that spell is suppressed for 10 minutes, during which time the target can be opened and shut normally.
+If you choose a target that is held shut with _[arcane lock]_, that spell is suppressed for 10 minutes, during which time the target can be opened and shut normally.

 When you cast the spell, a loud knock, audible from as far away as 300 feet, emanates from the target object.